 - Quinoa can be substituted for rice in stir-fries and sushi.

-- There are many recipes from pasta, salads, soups, and deserts in which quinoa can be substituted with other grains.
+- There are many recipes for pasta, salads, soups, and desserts in which quinoa can be substituted with other grains.

 Can eating quinoa help to lose weight?